honalele/homepage/README.md

 #### Research Assistant, 2nd Year PhD student in Informatics at Nagoya University

-I am interested in designing a Human-in-the-Loop framework for personalized autonomous driving.
-During PhD I will implement the prototype of data-driven control to combine driver model with model predictive control.
+I am interested in designing personalized autonomous driving.
+During PhD I will implement a Human-in-the-Loop prototype for personalized data-driven control to combine driver model with model predictive control.

 ##### Publications